 Our Open Call invites applications for funding of research that is novel/original, good value for money, and will benefit people with Crohn's, Colitis, or any other form of Inflammatory Bowel Disease (IBD) in the UK.
 Research projects may be directed towards:

-- Medical - any aspect of Inflammatory Bowel Disease relevant to a better understanding of the causes or mechanisms of IBD or better treatment for IBD patients.
+Medical - any aspect of Crohn's or Colitis relevant to a better understanding of the causes or mechanisms of IBD or better treatment, including surgery, for people with the conditions.

-Additional funding is being offered to encourage exceptional clinicians with a research interest in IBD to develop into future IBD specialist experts.
+In previous years, we have offered additional funding to encourage exceptional clinicians (healthcare professionals working in clinical practice) with a research interest in IBD to develop into future Crohn’s and Colitis specialist experts.

-Grants up to a maximum of £180,000 over a period of three years are now available for Research Projects which include funding for a clinical fellow working to achieve a PhD.
+Historically we have awarded grants up to a maximum of £180,000 over a period of three years for research projects (directed towards Medical or Improving Lives Research Awards) which include funding for a clinical fellow working to achieve a PhD.